vipulnaik/diet-exercise-health/best-practices/best-practices-around-skin-wounds.md

 ### Moisturizing

-Moisturizing at a decent regularity in general, and particularly after being in dry environments, cold or hot environments, or extensive hand washing or sanitizer use, can keep the overall risk of wounds low.
+Moisturizing (with vaseline hydrating lotion)  at a decent regularity in general, and particularly after being in dry environments, cold or hot environments, or extensive hand washing or sanitizer use, can keep the overall risk of wounds low.

 The hands in particular should be moisturized frequently given their extensive contact with other stuff and frequent washing and sanitization.

 Also, taking particular care to moisturize areas that have minor skin damage, that makes them more sensitive to bigger wounds, can help.
+In particular, it's important to moisturize after any impact that creates enhanced sensation or reddening, even if there are no cuts or bleeding yet.

+I should carry some moisturizer in my backpack so I have access to it as part of outside trips in general, ready for use in case I have impacts while on the go.

 ## Handling